 With its full range of current accounts, Santander offers everyday banking for a variety of different needs.

-Spanish-born bank Santander combines the advantages of a big, established bank with a good choice of different current accounts.
+Spanish-headquartered bank Santander combines the advantage of a big, established bank on the UK high street with a good choice of different current accounts.

-Whether you’re in for the cashback on your bills or for a high-profile premium account that offers dedicated 24/7 customer service, you’re likely to find something that suits you.
+Whether you’re looking for cashback on your bills or for a premium account that offers dedicated 24/7 customer service, you’re likely to find something that suits you.

 Like most big banks, Santander has current accounts for all tastes, including:

 If you’re looking for a simple and straightforward account then you can apply for Santander’s Everyday Current Account in less than 10 minutes.
 It doesn’t charge any fees and is open to anyone over the age of 18.
 You can arrange an overdraft.